mt-support/tec-labs-default-attendee-fields/readme.txt

 * Feature - Add support for Tickets Commerce tickets.
 * Fix - Ensure the Settings link is added to the plugin actions the correct way and points to the right page.
-* Fix - Correct the URL pointing to the Ticket Fieldsets admin page.
+* Fix - Correct the URL pointing to the Attendee Fields admin page.
 * Tweak - Make sure the settings show up under Tickets → Settings → Attendee Registration.

 = [1.0.1] 2023-06-24 =